 By visiting the Site, using or downloading the Apps, or otherwise using any of Our Services, you agree that your personal information will be handled as described in this Policy.
 Your use of Our Site or Services, and any dispute over privacy, is subject to this Policy and Our Terms of Service, including its applicable limitations on damages and the resolution of disputes.
 The Level Ex Terms of Service are incorporated by reference into this Policy.

 We continuously revise this Policy to reflect changes in Level Ex’s personal data collection and handling practices.
 The latest version of the Policy is provided here with an effective date as set forth above.

-If you are a California resident, please be sure to review the section “Additional Information for California Resident" below for important information, as required by California privacy laws, about the categories of personal information we collect and disclose, as well as your rights under California privacy laws.
+If you are a California resident, please be sure to review the section “Additional Information for California Residents” below for important information, as required by California privacy laws, about the categories of personal information We collect and disclose, as well as your rights under California privacy laws.

 The Information We Collect About You

 We collect information about you directly from you and from third parties, as well as automatically, through your use of Our Site or Services.

 Information We Collect Directly from You.
 Certain areas and features of Our Services require registration.
 To register you must provide your email address, name, occupation, medical specialty, graduation year, ZIP Code (for healthcare providers), and password.
 In certain cases, We also collect National Provider Identifier (NPI) numbers and Drug Enforcement Administration (DEA) registration numbers.
 We also may collect additional optional information from you; however, you are not required to provide Us with this information.
 It is important that the personal data (personal data, or personal information, means any information about you through which you can be identified; it does not include data where the identity has been removed such as anonymous data) We hold about you is accurate and current.
 Please keep Us informed if your personal data changes during your relationship with Us.